terraform-google-modules/terraform-google-secret/README.md

 # terraform-google-secret

-secrets live in their own project name must be configured in the groovy file, and in terraform vars document groovy file / jenkins infrastructure buckets are per app and per environment openssl used for random string service-account-credentials.json
-ENV var for project name (simple-sample-project-cae8)

 # Google Cloud GCS based secret management Terraform Module

 This Terraform module makes it easier to manage to manage secrets for your Google Cloud environment.